-Stormwater Marketing Campaign Plan
+2.2.1 Stormwater Marketing Campaign Plan

-Similar to our Public Outreach program, the City of Spokane has long been active within the community.
-The Stormwater Marketing Campaign Plan, as outlined in Chapter 2.1, has outlined many activities that reflect our ongoing commitment to involve the public in stormwater-related activities.
-Again, there exist many overlapping themes between public education & outreach and public involvement & participation.
+Similar to our Public Outreach program, the City has long been active within the community.
+The Stormwater Marketing Campaign Plan, as outlined in Chapter 2.1, outlined many activities that reflect our ongoing commitment to involve the public in stormwater-related activities.
+Again, there exist many overlapping themes between public education and outreach and public involvement and participation.

-To achieve Permit expectations, the SMC has listed the following objectives for Public Involvement and Participation:
+The stormwater marketing campaign listed the following objectives for Public Involvement and Participation:

-- Encourage and support behavioral changes in reducing individual's stormwater pollution contributions. - Measure objective achievement in promotion activities and make appropriate improvements. - Actively seek new ways to get the public involved and participating in improving Spokane waterways.
+- Encourage and support behavioral changes in reducing individual's stormwater pollution contributions. - Measure objective achievement in promotion activities and make appropriate improvements.

+• Actively seek new ways to get the public involved and participating in improving Spokane waterways.